Exercise a high degree of caution overall in Colombia because of the threat of terrorism and criminal activity. See Safety and security

 Travel advice for the United States of America

-You may need a valid Yellow Fever Vaccination Certificate to enter Colombia.
-Yellow fever is widespread in Colombia and is a serious and potentially fatal disease that is preventable by vaccination.
-Some airlines may require passengers to present a valid Yellow Fever Vaccination Certificate before being allowed to board flights out of the country.
+You may need a valid Yellow Fever Vaccination Certificate to enter.
+Yellow fever is widespread in Colombia and is a serious and potentially fatal disease preventable by vaccination.
+Some airlines may require passengers present a valid Yellow Fever Vaccination Certificate before boarding flights out of the country.
 Read

 Yellow fever for information on re-entry to Australia following exposure to yellow fever.